 The Recipes: Caramelized Veggie Quesadillas with Salsas and Guacamole

-- 1 red sweet bell pepper thinly sliced (love my 8" Wusthof Chef's knife!)
+- 1 red sweet bell pepper, thinly sliced

 - ¼ cup black Beans